hcastrofactored/github-actions-testing/README.md

 # github-actions-testing
-Repository to test Github actions capabilities from MAIN branch and deployments.
+Repository to test Github actions capabilities from main branch and deployments.